-It’s effortless: You don’t have to concentrate, focus your attention, or control your mind.
+You don’t have to concentrate, focus your attention, or control your mind.
 In fact, effortlessness is the key to TM’s effectiveness.

-The TM technique is the only meditation technique that shows increases in broadband intra and unique inter-hemispheric EEG coherence associated with increased neurological functioning, IQ, academic performance, grade point average, creativity, concept learning, serenity, emotional stability, self-esteem, moral reasoning, and consciousness orientation.
+- Increases in broadband intra and unique inter-hemispheric EEG coherence associated with increased neurological functioning, IQ, academic performance, grade point average, creativity, concept learning, serenity, emotional stability, self-esteem, moral reasoning, and consciousness orientation.

 The TM technique is the most effective meditation for: